bUnit-dev/bUnit/MIGRATION.md

 ## `WaitFor` methods are asynchronous
 `WaitForState`, `WaitForAssertion`, `WaitForElement` and `WaitForElements` are now asynchronous methods.
 Therefore they should be awaited and all of them have the `Async` suffix in the method name.

+## `AddFallbackServiceProvider` renamed to `SetFallbackServiceProvider`
+The `AddFallbackServiceProvider` on the `TestServiceProvider` has been renamed to `SetFallbackServiceProvider`.
+If you used `AddFallbackServiceProvider`, you should replace it with `SetFallbackServiceProvider`.